- Sunday, May 12, 2019 - Saturday, May 18, 2019

 The Amgen Tour of California is a Tour de France-style cycling road race that challenges the world’s top professional cycling teams to compete along a demanding course that traverses hundreds of miles of California’s iconic highways, byways and coastlines each spring.
 The teams chosen to participate have included Olympic medalists, Tour de France contenders and World Champions.

 Amgen Tour of California is accompanied by a cycling lifestyle festival where thousands of fans will have the opportunity to be treated like VIPs, the lifestyle festival is held adjacent to the finish line each day.
 Designed to provide healthy lifestyle and cycling-related experiences, the Lifestyle Festival is a great event that provides a day of entertainment for fans of all ages.
 The Lifestyle Festival serves as the central hub for fans to interact with exhibitors and other enthusiasts as they wait for the cyclists to cross the finish line.
 The daylong festival will feature cycling products and demos, cancer awareness education, family activities, food, and entertainment.
 Visitors can congregate among fellow race watchers, take in live music, grab lunch or a beverage in the Michelob Ultra Beer Garden and watch the race live on outdoor video screens.
-In Pasadena, the lifestyle festival will take place in front of the Pasadena Civic Auditorium, at 300 Green Street, Pasadena, California 91109, across from Paseo Colorado.
-A free bike valet will be available at the Lifestyle Festival on the Pasadena Convention Center site.
+In Pasadena, the lifestyle festival will take place at Rose Bowl Stadium.
+A free bike valet will be available at the Lifestyle Festival.

 Watch the race live with the premier Tour Tracker app presented by Microsoft featuring up-to-the-minute, comprehensive information.
 The app can be downloaded free of charge via iTunes and Google Play→.

-⯈Amgen Breakaway from Heart Disease Women’s Race begins Thursday, May 11th in South Lake Tahoe and concludes on Sunday, May 14th in Sacramento.
+⯈Amgen Breakaway from Heart Disease Women’s Race begins Thursday, May 16 in Ventura and concludes on Saturday, May 18 in Pasadena.

 Hotels for Amgen Tour of California